jasonwebb/Lumiboard/README.md

 * **Six PWM pins** broken out and connected through a ULN2003, so you can sink two high-power RGB LEDs.
 * **I2C interface** (SDA and SCL pins) for programmable LEDs like the BlinkM.
 * **Three potentiometer inputs** so you can control RGB colors directly, or connect other sensors as analog inputs.
-* **External sensor board** containing a temperature sensor, ambient light sensor and sound sensor (see Sensor Board section)
+* **External sensor board** containing a temperature sensor, ambient light sensor and sound sensor.
 * **Bluetooth transceiver** accessible via SoftwareSerial, so you can easily control your LEDs remotely using your smartphone or tablet.
 * **FTDI interface (3.3V)** so you can re-program the board at any time manually.